raspberrypilearning/safeguarding-module/en/step_3.md

 ### The right volunteer

-Think about three characteristics you look for in new volunteers and then click on the hint below to see some of ours.
+Think about three characteristics you look for in new volunteers and then click on the hint below to see some of our desirable characteristics.

 --- hints ---